rensilva5/Rating-react-native-app/README.md

 Simulator Screen Shot - iPhone 14 - 2022-12-15 at 22.32.02.png

 # todos-react-native-app

 -New react-native app.
 Todos app with functional components and styles:

+- To create a project first install expo cli

+- Then expo init 'name of the project' then cd 'name of the project.

 - Create folder, then file